It's so easy to make your own low carb sugar free peanut butter chips. And, the chips are perfect to use for baking or snacking.

 The partially defatted peanuts is really just peanut butter powder or peanut flour.
 Hydrogenating vegetable oils makes them shelf stable, but I stay away from anything with partially hydrogenated oils.
 They have been shown to increase cholesterol in the body which increases the risk of heart disease.

-You’ll love that my homemade peanut butter chips sugar free.
+You'll love that my sugar free peanut butter chips are low carb friendly.
 And, they are made from natural ingredients which do not contain any partially hydrogenated oils or corn syrup.